jeffmrich/amazon-rekognition-video-analyzer/README.md

 (.venv) $ pip install pytz -t ~/Repos/amazon-rekognition-video-analyzer/lambda/imageprocessor/ # Install pytz to be packaged and deployed with the Image Processor lambda function
 ```

-Finally, obtain an IP camera.
-If you don’t have an IP camera, you can use your smartphone with an IP camera app.
-This is useful in case you want to test things out before investing in an IP camera.
-Also, you can simply use your laptop’s built-in camera or a connected USB camera.
-If you use an IP camera, make sure your camera is connected to the same Local Area Network as the Video Capture client.
+Finally, obtain an IP web cam and install on the same network as the Video Capture client.
+Configure and test, as per your particular model's instructions, to confirm functionality.

 ## Configuring the project